What is a Delivery Exception, How to Prevent it & What to Do if it’s Inevitable

 Delivery exception FAQs

-Here are answers to the top questions about delivery exceptions.
+Below are answers to some of the most commonly asked questions about delivery exceptions in shipping.

 What do I do if my package has a delivery exception?

-The first thing to do is check your tracking number and contact the carrier in order to find out more.
-Depending on what information the carrier gives you, you can reach out to the customer and issue a refund or change the delivery date if necessary.
+The first thing to do is check your tracking number and contact the courier in order to find out more.
+Depending on what information the courier gives you, you can reach out to the customer and issue a refund or change the delivery date if necessary.

 How do I fix a FedEx delivery exception?